ABOUT

 About Sarah Reinhardt

-Sarah Reinhardt is a co-host of Adoption: The Making of Me, and she is a writer, empty-nester, OCD dog parent, and adoptee.
+Sarah Reinhardt is an adoptee and co-host of Adoption: The Making of Me.
+She is a writer, empty-nester, OCD dog parent, and works in Public Media in Kansas City.

 Sarah was born in the baby scoop era in St. Louis, MO, but only by chance — her birth mother’s water broke on the ascent from JFK to St. Louis.
 When Sarah found that out later, her lifelong obsession with New York City made sense.